ayahack89/ayahack89/README.md

 ![Bio](ayanabha-bio.jpg)

-You can explore one of the top projects pinned in my profile below or even contribute to my [open-source GitHub repository](http://www.github.com/ayahack89/termino).
-I’m also running a VS Code extension, **Termino**, which you can install directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ayanabhachatterjee.termino).
-It already has real users, so give it a try and help me make it even better!
-Active on x(twitter) to collaborate, hit me up with a dm!
-For professional proposals and freelancing requests, [email me](mailto:ayanabhachatterjee@gmail.com)
+- Explore one of the top projects pinned in my profile or contribute to my [open-source GitHub repository](http://www.github.com/ayahack89/termino).
+- I’m also running a VS Code extension, **Termino**, which you can install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ayanabhachatterjee.termino).
+- **Termino** already has real users — give it a try and help me make it even better!
+- Active on [X (Twitter)](https://x.com/ayanabha08) to collaborate, hit me up with a DM!
+- For professional proposals and freelancing requests, [email me](mailto:ayanabhachatterjee@gmail.com).